Moldova will get 3 bcm gas per year under new deal with Russia | Headlines

 - Russian Federation

-Moldova will receive around 3 billion cubic meters (bcm) of gas per year in line with a recently signed contract with Russia, Moldovan deputy prime minister Andrei Spinu said on Monday.
+Moldova will receive around 3 billion cubic meters (bcm) of gas per year, Moldovan deputy prime minister Andrei Spinu said on Monday, in line with a contract signed recently with Russia following a dispute in which Moscow threatened to stop supplies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)